This article was reviewed on 11.1.18 by Dr Ravi Ramanathan.

 There are times when, despite the consultation clearly being over, patients continue to chat or prolong the consultation.

 As long as the patient's needs have been met within the consultation, this is a time when breaking rapport is acceptable and necessary.

 Ways to do this include breaking eye contact; altering your body position away from the patient; speaking faster and louder than the patient; sitting up straighter; handing over a prescription or patient information leaflet or starting to stand up.
 In some cases, it may even be necessary to stand up and open the door for the patient.5

-5. Moulton L. The Naked Consultation.
-A practical guide to primary care consultation skills.
-Oxford, Radcliffe Publishing, 2007.
+- Moulton L. The Naked Consultation: a practical guide to primary care consultation skills, 2nd edition.
+CRC Press, January 2016.